plepe/pgmapcss/README.md

 Mapnik 3.0 is still far from available (as of April 2014), there's a development branch which you can try: [expr-v2 branch](https://github.com/mapnik/mapnik/tree/expr-v2). pgmapcss brings it's own template for this branch, use `pgmapcss -texpr-v2 style.mapcss`.

 Starting with version 0.7, pgmapcss does not require eval(...) to be wrapped around expressions, but for compatibility with other MapCSS implementations you should write it out.
+Also, pgmapcss tries to figure out possible results of an eval()-statement (which is important for Mapnik version &lt; 3.0, see above), e.g. '2 * 3' => always 6; 'zoom() / 2' => zoom() may be a value between 0 and 20, divided by 2: 0, 0.5, 1, 1.5, ...
+10; 'cond(something, "red", "blue")' => either "red" or "blue".

 See [the "eval" documentation](doc/eval.creole) for a complete list of functions.